getflywheel/local-addon-image-optimizer/README.md

 	- Node Module: https://www.npmjs.com/package/@getflywheel/local-components
 	- GitHub Repo: https://github.com/getflywheel/local-components

+It is worth noting the the TS definitions for this module are exposed and publicly availble.
+The actual code is injected once the add-on is loaded by Local.
+This can make writing tests a little tricky as the `@getflywheel/local/<main/renderer>` module isn't available outside of Local (ie testing unit testing environments).
+The best option is to mock out this module while running tests.

 - @getflywheel/local-components provides reusable React components to use in your Local add-on.
 	- Node Module: https://www.npmjs.com/package/@getflywheel/local
 	- GitHub Repo: https://github.com/getflywheel/local-addon-api